 The city has much to offer visitors and is easy to get around; the centre is built on a grid system and its major attractions are easily accessible either on foot in a coach or by using the city’s public transport system.
 This includes the Glasgow Subway, the third oldest in the world, dubbed the “Clockwork Orange” by locals because of the colour of the trains.

 Glasgow‘s architecture is predominantly Victorian in style but examples of its Georgian past are still to be seen if you know where to look.
 The only medieval buildings in the city are its Gothic cathedral and Provand’s Lordship Glasgow’s oldest house dating from 1471.
-Examples of the work of architect and designer Charles Rennie MacKintosh are to be found throughout the city.
-His masterpiece, Glasgow School of Art, Queens cross church, the Willow Tea Rooms and his House for an Art Lover to name but a few.
+Examples of the work of architect and designer Charles Rennie MacKintosh are to be found throughout the city from Queens cross church, the Willow Tea Rooms and his House for an Art Lover to name but a few.
 The interiors and furnishings from his house in Glasgow’s west end have been recreated within the Hunterian Art Gallery part of the University of Glasgow.

 In 1999 Glasgow was European City of Architecture & Design.
 Stunning examples of modern architecture can be seen in Norman Foster’s Clyde Auditorium and the SSE Hydro Arena at the Scottish Exhibition and Conference centre beside the river.
 Standing on the opposite bank of the river a short walk over The Bells footbridge is the Science centre with lots to interest both children and adults alike.